 Specificities

-• Projects must involve at least two different disciplines and include a minimum of 2 teams and a maximum of 4 teams.
+• The duration of the project must be 36 months.
+Projects must involve at least two different disciplines and include a minimum of 2 teams and a maximum of 4 teams.

 • Each research team may submit only one proposal, regardless of its role : project leader or partner in a consortium.

-• The same project cannot be submitted to the 2025 calls for proposals « Characterization of preneoplastic lesions and stratification of their evolutionary risks (PNP) » or « Contributions to oncology from mathematics and computer science (MIC). »
+• The same project cannot be submitted to the 2026 calls for proposals » Interdisciplinary approaches to oncogenic processes : Functional exploration of the microenvironment of cancers with poor prognosis » or « Contributions to oncology from mathematics and computer science (MIC) »

 Calendar